rescuedragon/exight2.0/IMPROVEMENT_IDEAS.md

 22. Marketing & Distribution
     22.1.
 Prepare a short landing page that explains benefits in 3 bullets and CTA to repo or deployed demo.
 [PENDING] 22.2.
 Add social preview images (og:image) and meta tags to index.html.
-[PENDING] 22.3.
+[COMPLETED] 22.3.
 Ensure index.html has helpful meta title and description for SEO.
-[PENDING] 22.4.
+[COMPLETED] 22.4.
 Add demo deployment (Vercel/Netlify) with a seeded demo mode for testers.
 [PENDING] 22.5.
 Create a short YouTube demo and GIFs for the README.
 [PENDING] 22.6.
 Add analytics to measure traffic on the demo page and UI flows visitors use.
 [PENDING]